-AGI's divisions have been selling products internationally for a number of years.
-As international sales are a large part of AGI's business and are expected to be a key driver of future growth, AGI employs a few different strategies to achieve global market coverage including dedicated product line experts, embedded regional sales teams, and international key account coverage.
+AGI's business units have been selling products internationally for many years.
+As international sales are a large part of AGI's business and are expected to be a key driver of future growth, AGI employs several strategies to achieve global market coverage including dedicated product line experts, embedded regional sales teams, and international key account coverage.

 Sales in international markets may be a single product type sold from one of AGI's manufacturing locations, or a 'bundled' product offering that includes different products sold from several AGI manufacturing locations.
-AGI insures a portion of its accounts receivable from customers outside of North America through Export Development Canada.
+AGI insures a portion of its accounts receivable from customers through Export Development Canada.